RobinBarta/PINN/README.md

 ## Contact

-If you have a question or need help installing PINN or fixing a bug you have found, please contact me: michael.mommert@dlr.de
+If you have a question or need help installing PINN or fixing a bug you have found, please contact us via: michael.mommert@dlr.de

-I am happy to help and look forward to meeting you.
+We are happy to help and look forward to meeting you.